WiresharkIO/MPC_4_Quadcopter/README.md

 #####################################################################################

 DONE:
-- Simple visualization of controls on flight path but without considering exact equations.
+- Simple visualization of controls on flight path but without considering exact equations
 - Visualize with motion equations
+- Implement controls with MPC

 TODO:
-- Implement controls with MPC (80% completed).
+- Add obstacles to the objective function and frame the constraints related to it

 ####################################################################################